 |“If you perturb the cells, the bugs that are colonizing those cells will get a fright.
 They'll wake up, start dividing.
 I mean if you give a bug a fright, it'll just start dividing.
 That's all they do.
 That's their one reaction to adversity - divide.
 And as a result they produce a whole lot of progeny that then burst out and charge for safety.”

-For Professor Malone-Lee’s patients, he recommends a temporary increase of antibiotics around the time of sex to prepare for the excess activity of bacteria.
+For Professor Malone-Lee’s patients, he recommended a temporary increase of antibiotics around the time of sex to prepare for the excess activity of bacteria.
 Typically, as his female patients continue with treatment and having sex, they’ll notice their symptoms following sex become less severe.

 Another connection the professor has made is the occurrence of his patients becoming pregnant during treatment after previously struggling with infertility.
 An infection can increase the risk of miscarriage, premature birth, and preeclampsia, but can UTI impact fertility as well?
 Without further research, we can only consider theories.